postplayhouse/jekyll.postplayhouse.com/drafts/spotlight-amanda-wansa-morgan.md

 I've been working professionally since 2001, so 14 years!
 My first 5 years working professionally was primarily as an actor.
 I made my way into music directing during graduate school.

-### What is your favorite experience in theatre?
+### What was your favorite experience in theatre?

 I did a production of *Ragtime* as an actor that had a profound effect on me.
 That show brings so many people together and tells so many epic stories.
 When we worked on that show, we were keenly aware of the amazing relevance and impact of the show on our audience, so everyone was incredibly invested.
 The material, and therefore, the process, was almost sacred.
 Those who create that show really create a bond.
 I've had similar experiences like that with shows like *Evita*, *Cabaret*, and *Time Stands Still*.

-### What keeps bringing you back to Post Playhouse?
+### What brought you out to Post Playhouse?

-This is my first year at Post Playhouse.
 I was looking for a summer contract that is true summer stock --- a bunch of artists living and working together --- committing all of their time to making art for a block of time against a beautiful backdrop.
 And I found it!

 ### Was it a big culture shock coming out to Post?